irmen/prog8/docs/source/syntaxreference.rst

 	Level: module.
 	Global setting, set the program's start memory address.
-It's usually fixed at ``$0801`` because the default launcher type is a CBM-basic program.
-But you have to specify this address yourself when you don't use a CBM-basic launcher.
+It's usually fixed at ``$0801`` because the default launcher type is a CBM-BASIC program.
+But you have to specify this address yourself when you don't use a CBM-BASIC launcher.

 .. data:: %import <name>